CircleCI-Public/intro-to-hallucination-detection/README.md

 ### Setup a project
 To try this out in your own project create a [CircleCI Account](https://circleci.com/signup/) and connect your repository.

+#### Detecting the hallucinations

+We defined a test in [test_hallucinations.py](./test_hallucinations.py) so we can find out if our application is generating quizzes that aren't in our test bank.

+This is a basic example of a Model Graded Evaluation where we use one large language model to review the results of AI generated output.

+In our prompt, we provide ChatGPT with the user's category, the quiz bank, and the generated quiz and ask it to check that the generated quiz only contains facts in the quiz bank or includes a response saying it can't generate a quiz about that subject.

 ### Running the pipeline

 Let's run the pipeline as is with the hallucination to see our tests fail.